PROTECTING YOUR PROPERTY AND OUR ENVIRONMENT.

 Sign of a pest's recent arrival

-Rabbits: These will burrow by digging holes in turf.
-They will also damage crops by half-eating vegetation and flowers, on which clean bite marks will be left.
+Rabbits: These will burrow by digging holes in turf and under decking.
+They will also damage plants and crops by eating vegetation and flowers, on which clean bite marks may be left.

 Foxes: If you see that your fences, hose pipes or polythene tunnels are damaged and there's a pungent, musky smell lingering in your garden, this could indicate that a fox has been in the space.